IuliiaBazhutina/Group-project-Christmas-website/README.md

 On the page My recipes (page3.html) a user can see all the saved recipes.

 Once the page My recipes is loaded a user can see all the recipes saved in the local storage.
-If there is no recipes saved in the local storage a user will see a message, that there is no saved recipes.
+If there are no recipes saved in the local storage a user will see a message, that there are no saved recipes.

 To remove all the saved recipes a user should click a link "Clear my recipes".
-After that, the user will see a message, that there is no saved recipes.
+After that, the user will see a message, that there are no saved recipes.